MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 ##### Cons:
 1. In case system clipboard is changed in background from a native app, then we won't know about it until next focus.
-2. Page focus event can happen frequently, checking clipboard hash/sequence number might have perf impact
+2. Page focus event can happen frequently, checking clipboard hash/sequence number might have perf impact.
-3. Dependency on page focus requirement, if changed in future, complete re-implementation would be required.
+3. Dependency on page focus requirement - if we remove the page focus requirement in future, then we would need to fallback to using OS APIs for getting clipboard change event leading to some re-implementation.
-4. Increased complexity since the implementation is scattered across different components - one for page focus handling and other for changes happening within the web document.

 ## 7. References & acknowledgements